Vineland: Plot

-Frenesi flees after her betrayal, and she has been living in witness protection with Brock's help up until the present day.
+Gates flees after her betrayal, and she has been living in witness protection with Brock's help up until the present day.
 Now she has disappeared.
 The membership of 24fps, Brock, and Hector are all searching for her, with various motives.
-The book's theme of the ubiquity of television (or the Tube) comes to a head when Hector, a Tube addict who has actually not been working with Brock, finds funding to create his pet project of a movie telling the story of the depraved sixties, with Frenesi as the director, and the pomp and circumstance surrounding this big-money deal to create a net of safety that allows Frenesi to come out of hiding.
-24fps finds her and achieves its goal of allowing Prairie to meet her, at an enormous reunion of Frenesi's family, the Traverses and Beckers (including one elder, Jess Traverse, who is a child in Pynchon's 2006 novel Against the Day).
-Meanwhile, DL Chastain and Takeshi Fumimota, her partner in "karma adjustment", are hanging out with Weed Atman and other Thanatoids—people who are in a state that is "like death, but different"—when they hear the news about Brock.
+The book's theme of the ubiquity of television (or the Tube) comes to a head when Hector, a Tube addict who has actually not been working with Brock, finds funding to create his pet project of an antidrug film telling a revised story of a "depraved" sixties, with Gates as the director.
+The pomp and circumstance surrounding this big-money deal create a net of safety that allows Gates to come out of hiding.
+24fps finds her and achieves its goal of allowing Prairie to meet her, at an enormous reunion of Gates's family, the Traverses and Beckers (including one elder, Jess Traverse, who is a child in Pynchon's 2006 novel Against the Day).
+Meanwhile, DL Chastain and Takeshi Fumimota, her partner in "karma adjustment", are hanging out with Weed Atman and other Thanatoids — people who are in a state that is "like death, but different" — when they hear the news about Brock.

-Brock, nearly omnipotent with D.E.A. funds, finds Prairie with a surveillance helicopter, and tries to snatch her up, claiming that he, not Zoyd, is really her father, but while he is hovering above her from a cable, the government abruptly cuts all his funding due to a loss of interest in funding the war on drugs because people have begun playing along willingly with the antidrug ideal, and his partner, Roscoe, flies the helicopter away.
+Brock, nearly omnipotent with federal funds, finds Prairie with a surveillance helicopter, and tries to snatch her up, claiming that he, not Zoyd, is really her father, but while he is hovering above her from a cable, the government abruptly cuts all his funding due to a loss of interest in funding the war on drugs because people have begun playing along willingly with the antidrug ideal, and his partner, Roscoe, flies the helicopter away.
 Brock immediately tries to take the helicopter back to Vineland by force, but he is ostensibly killed during his attempt, with Pynchon metaphorically describing his journey "across the river" with tow-truck drivers Blood and Vato, whom he calls to help get his "car" unstuck.
 Meanwhile, the family reunion and the Thanatoid bar celebrate news of Brock's disappearance, and the book ends with Prairie returning to the spot where Brock tried to abduct her, hoping for him to come back and get her after all.